 How To Cold Smoke Cheese

 Unlike smoking meat which uses hot smoke to cook and smoke the protein, smoking cheese uses a cold smoke technique to add the smoke flavor to the cheese without making it melt.
 Because of this, type of cheeses with a high melting point (swiss, gouda, cheddar, pepper jack, brie, mozzarella) are great for cold smoking, and have a hickory taste to it.
 In the video Tom unwraps a few different kinds of cheddar, which ultimately can be melted on macaroni and cheese.

-Before working through this cheese recipe for cold smoking cheese, have the blocks of cheese sit at room temperature for about 30 minutes so the oils come to the surface area.
+- Before working through this cheese recipe for cold smoking cheese, have the blocks of cheese sit at room temperature for about 30 minutes so the oils come to the surface area.
 It'll infuse more smoky flavor this way!

-After 3-4 hours remove the cold-smoked cheese from the grill grate and bring it indoors.
-Wrap it in plastic wrap and let chill in the refrigerator for seven days for the flavors to infuse deep inside of the cheese.
-While it might be hard to resist, these cheese blocks are well worth the wait!
+- After 2-3 hours remove the cold-smoked cheese from the grill grate and bring it indoors.
+Wrap it in plastic wrap (or vacuum-seal) and let chill in the refrigerator for seven days for the flavors to infuse deep inside of the cheese.